 Treatment focuses on addressing the resulting trauma, neglect, and chronic stress.
 Therefore, modalities to address the parentified child may include the following.

-In conclusion, the goal of parentification treatment is to repair the damage that arises from a disrupted childhood.
-Hence, the client can gradually heal from the painful consequences of those early experiences.
+The goal of parentification treatment is to repair the damage that arises from a disrupted childhood.
+Hence, the parentified child can gradually heal from the painful consequences of those early experiences.
 Moreover, they can build skills for developing healthy boundaries and caring relationships—essential ingredients for a balanced, happy life.

 J Am Acad Child Adolesc Psychiatry.
 2014 Apr;53(4):417–24.